mermaidpurse/wrapsher/docs/roadmap.md

   can work (in other words, you should be able to assign a global "when you really mean to").
 But it can cause very strange things to re-assign `list` to a different type for example.
+- The local variable check needs to happen during compilation and get flagged then, because that's ordered within a context.
+Right now, it checks after fact, so if the local variable was used before assignment, it passes.
 - Slow startup because all of the header constants are constructed with function calls: compiler should produce ref literals.
 This probably means separating parsing and transformation back out and